tradecloud/tradecloud-sdk-dotnet/api-connector/SendOrder/README.md

 - amend authenticationUrl if necessary
 - fill in username on Tradecloud
 - fill in password on Tradecloud
-- amend sendOrderUrl in necessary
+- amend sendOrderUrl if necessary

-- amend order/lines fields
+Amend order.json if necessary

 ## Run